artsy/README/onboarding/engineering-introduction.md

 Many of our apps automatically deploy to a staging environment once CI (continuous integration) succeeds.
 Production deploys vary by project, but are usually documented in project READMEs.

 We try to deploy early and often.
-You don't need permission to deploy--just announce in #dev slack channel in case the team has any concerns. _Seriously_, see this [slack message](https://artsy.slack.com/archives/CP9P4KR35/p1620259315282100?thread_ts=1620251649.277200&cid=CP9P4KR35) 🔒 slack message.
+You don't need permission to deploy--just announce in #dev slack channel in case the team has any concerns. _Seriously_, see this [slack message](https://artsy.slack.com/archives/CP9P4KR35/p1620259315282100?thread_ts=1620251649.277200&cid=CP9P4KR35) 🔒.

 More about [continuous improvement](/playbooks/engineer-workflow.md#continuous-improvement).